MaatherW/WeatherDataAnalysis/README.md

 -   Identifying Missing Values and Data Cleaning
 -   Converting Data Types
 -   Check For Duplicated Rows

+This dataset contains the daily weather data recorded in the capital location (based on lat, long values) of 194 countries in the world.

 ---
 ![Map based on location broken down by Year.
 Color shows changes in AVG temperatures.
 Details are shown for Country.
 The view is filtered on Country, which keeps 185 of 194 countries due to lack of data in certain years.](https://i.imgur.com/qyKcQvr.png)